dangazineu/agentza/experimental/reference/SPEC.md

      - Verify that the provided timestamp is recent (no older than one minute).
      - Validate the `X-Signature` header by checking the signature against the timestamp using the supplied public key.
      - If successful, store or update the mapping between `{ID}`, the public key, and the registration timestamp.
-     - Return an HTTP 201 Created upon successful registration, or 204 updated if the registration already existed.
+     - Return an HTTP 201 Created upon successful registration.

    - **Error Responses:**
      - **400 Bad Request:** If the timestamp is invalid or improperly formatted.
      - **401 Unauthorized:** If the signature verification fails.

 2. **Get Identity**